 Q5: Please indicate an order of magnitude (tens of ms?
-Hundreds of ms?) of the expected scheduling gap required to by the proposed (NAS) Busy Indication for one USIM [RAN2]
+Hundreds of ms?) of the expected time required to send the proposed (NAS) Busy Indication for USIM A and whether a scheduling gap would be needed for USIM B to do so [RAN2]